JustinLR/bureaufosins/README.md

 ### Authors Toolbox

-Authors Toolbox is the central launcher for our suite of authoring tools.
-It provides a user-friendly interface to access all the tools in the Bureau of Sins suite, making it easy for writers to navigate and use the various utilities available.
+The Author's Toolbox is a Python application designed to assist authors in their writing process.
+It provides various tools and features to help with character creation, book organization, and text summarization.
 ### Character Creator

 The Character Creator tool is a powerful utility for generating detailed and engaging characters for your stories.
 With a few clicks, you can create unique and well-rounded characters, complete with names, backgrounds, and personalities.